PacktPublishing/Godot-Game-Engine-Projects/README.md

 ```

 **Following is what you need for this book:**
 Godot Engine Game Development Projects is for both new users and experienced developers, who want to learn to make games using a modern game engine.
-Some prior programming experience in C and C++ is recommended.
+Some prior programming experience is recommended.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-7).